galacticcouncil/hydration-docs/docs/start_validating.md

 :::warning

 Bonded HDX tokens are at stake for guaranteeing the security of the network.
 Improper behavior of the validator node may be punished by slashing which can lead to an involuntary loss of funds.
-We strongly advice that you only proceed if you really know what you are doing.
+We strongly recommend that you only proceed if you really know what you are doing.

 :::